arduino/ArduinoCore-samd/README.md

   * You may need to manually include platform specific libraries such as SPI.h, Wire.h, and HID.h.

 * **Errors when compiling, uploading, or burning the bootloader**
-  * Be sure to install the Arduino samd core before installing the MattairTech sam m0+ core.
+  * Be sure to install the Arduino samd core before installing the MattairTech core.
 If you have problems upgrading the IDE to 1.6.6, you may need to uninstall both the Arduino and MattairTech cores, then re-install in the proper order.
     Use Arduino core 1.6.2 or above.